NathanHGayle/nathanhgayle.github.io/_portfolio/portfolio-1.md

 ## Findings

-Gambling premises are positioned near those who have:
+Gambling premises are positioned near those who:
-- Never worked, faced long-term unemployment.
+- Have never worked, faced long-term unemployment.
-- Engaged in full-time education.
+- Are engaged in full-time education.
-- More at risk of local criminal victimization (Crime).
+- Are more at risk of local criminal victimization (Crime).
-- Experiencing income deprivation (Income).
+- Have experienced income deprivation (Income).
-- Involuntarily excluded from the labor market (Employment).
+- Are involuntarily excluded from the labor market (Employment).
-- More at risk of premature death and impairment of the quality of life through poor physical or mental health (Health).
+- Are more at risk of premature death and impairment of the quality of life through poor physical or mental health (Health).

 ## Evidence and Insights
 It was discovered that as gambling premises increase, the percentage of individuals grouped as 'Never Worked / Long-Term Unemployment' by national socio-economic class (NSEC) increases.
 Conversely, as the percentage of individuals grouped as 'Intermediate Occupations' and 'Managerial, Administrative, and Professional Occupations' by NSEC decreases.
 Also, as gambling premises increase, the Index of Multiple Deprivation (IMD 2019) Rank decreases - where 1 represents the most deprived areas.
 This is particularly true for 'Crime', 'Income', 'Employment', and 'Health' but also for domains 'Education, Skills and Training' and 'Living Environment'.